oddkiva/sara/README.md

 Build the libraries
 -------------------

-**The information below is a bit outdated but the detailed steps are still useful.
-Your best bet is to have a look at the CI scripts like `.gitlab-ci.yml` or `.travis.yml`**
+You can have a look at the CI scripts like `.gitlab-ci.yml` or `.travis.yml`** to have a minimal build.

 Better yet, to help you get started, you can try the Docker container.
 Assuming that you have a CUDA GPU device and nvidia-docker installed, then: